itsanishjain/allowlist/README.md

     > NOTE: have to update this code based on the chain we choose to go live on

-- Adding permission for premium services
+- Finally Creating bad ass UI